If you are reading this then you have come to the right place! I am going to share with you 17 tips to help a toddler with a speech delay.

 3. Speak Slowly

-If you notice your toddler has tuned you out, or seems to be ignoring you, it could be because you are simply going to fast and he can’t keep up (or it could relate to Tip 1).
+If you notice your toddler has tuned you out, or seems to be ignoring you, it could be because you are simply going to fast and they can’t keep up (or it could relate to Tip 1).

 Slow down when you are speaking directly to your child!
 You don’t need to sound like you are in slow motion, but take your time when speaking.
-This doesn’t mean you should use baby talk though.

 4. Make Eye Contact